nafi001/Telco-Churn/README.md

 ## Model Performance After Oversampling

 - **F1-score for churners increased significantly** after balancing the dataset.
-- **Random Forest** emerged as one of the best-performing models, showing high accuracy and improved precision/recall for churners.
+- **Decision Tree** emerged as one of the best-performing models, showing high accuracy and improved precision/recall for churners.
 - PCA helped in feature reduction but did not significantly outperform other models.

 ---